Guardianships

 Guardianship of a Minor is a proceeding to appoint a guardian for a child under 18 years of age.
 This could be because the parents have passed away, if the child’s parents are unable to care for them or if a child inherits money over $10,000.

-Article 81 Guardianship
+Brooklyn Article 81 Guardianship

 Guardianship is a legal arrangement that places an individual, also known as a ward or incapacitated person, under the supervision of a guardian.
 There can be more than one guardian at any given time.
-There are two main types of guardianship: guardianship of the person and guardianship of the estate or property; often an incapacitated person has both a guardian of the person and of the property.

 A guardian is typically a family member, friend, or fiduciary appointed by the court.
 Ms. Feldman has served as a Court Appointed Guardian to a number of wards.
 An incapacitated person who would be subject to an Article 81 Guardianship is an adult who can no longer make safe and sound decisions about his or her own person or property.
-Additionally, a person who is prone to fraud or undue external influence may be placed under guardianship for protection.
+Additionally, a person who is prone to fraud or undue external influence may be placed under guardianship for protection in brooklyn.

 Appointment of a guardian can materially limit the rights and privileges of the protected individual in areas such as:

-Right to Due Process
+Right To Due Process

 In order to safeguard the protected person’s right to due process, he or she is provided with notice and is entitled to attend all legal proceedings related to guardianship.
 In addition, the protected person may obtain representation by an attorney, present evidence, and confront and cross-examine all witnesses.
 The judge will also appoint a Court Evaluator, who serves as an independent investigator and makes a recommendation to the Court.
 Ms. Feldman has also served as Court Appointed Counsel to the Allegedly Incapacitated Person as well as a Court Evaluator in both New York (Manhattan) and Kings (Brooklyn) Counties.